HuyHCMUS/todo_app/README.md

    - Ensure all dependencies are correctly installed
    - Check if your development environment meets the prerequisites
    - Try clearing the Expo cache: `expo r -c`

+## Support

+For support, please open an issue in the repository or contact the maintainers.